2006 Tennessee Amendment 1: Text of the amendment

 The amendment appeared on ballots as Constitutional Amendment #1.
 The text of the amendment states:

 The historical institution and legal contract solemnizing the relationship of one man and one woman shall be the only legally recognized marital contract in this state.
 Any policy or law or judicial interpretation, purporting to define marriage as anything other than the historical institution and legal contract between one man and one woman is contrary to the public policy of this state and shall be void and unenforceable in Tennessee.
 If another state or foreign jurisdiction issues a license for persons to marry and if such marriage is prohibited in this state by the provisions of this section, then the marriage shall be void and unenforceable in this state.

 Results

 The amendment passed by a large margin.
-Eighty-one percent of voters participating in the election, or almost thirty-one percent of eligible voters in the state, approved the amendment and nineteen percent of election participants opposed it.
+81.25% of voters participating in the election, or almost 31% of eligible voters in the state, approved the amendment and 18.75% of election participants opposed it.